OpenBioSim/biosimspace/README.rst

 Please report bugs and other issues using the GitHub `issue tracker <https://github.com/openbiosim/biosimspace/issues>`__.
 When reporting issues please try to include a minimal code snippet that reproduces the problem.
-Additional files can be also be uploaded as an archive, e.g. a zip file.
+Additional files can also be uploaded as an archive, e.g. a zip file.
 Please also report the branch on which you are experiencing the issue, along with the BioSimSpace version number.
 This can be found by running: